RocketSoftware/jcl-projcl-vscode-ext/README.md

 * Submit jobs to the mainframe for execution.
 * Validate input data for popular JCL utility programs.
 * Restructure JCL into a standard and easy-to-read format.
-* (New) Validate JCLs on remote machines.
+* Validate JCLs on remote machines.
-* (New) Propose commonly used JCL code snippets as you type.
+* Propose commonly used JCL code snippets as you type.
-* (New) Suggest dataset names based on JCL in editor.
+* Suggest dataset names based on JCL in editor.
-* (Upcoming Release) Validate multiple JCLs, in user-defined order if specified.
+* Explain JCL using open source AI models of your choice

 With PRO/JCL for VS Code, errors in JCL are clearly described in **PROBLEMS View** and summarized in an informational message, as shown below.
 The source lines associated with these errors are underlined with a wavy line, in colors that identify their severity.
 Hovering over one of these lines displays the errors on that line.
 The relative positions of these errors in the source file are displayed as color dots in the right margin, allowing easy navigation to these errors.